-Bong Mieu reserves were estimated by Olympus in accordance with National Instrument 43-101 ("NI 43-101) and the Council of the Canadian Institute of Mining, Metallurgy and Petroleum definitions & standards and were independently reviewed by Terra Mining Consultants and Stevens & Associates ("TMC/SA") in March 2009.
+Bong Mieu reserves were estimated by Olympus in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101") and the Council of the Canadian Institute of Mining, Metallurgy and Petroleum ("CIMM") definitions & standards and were independently reviewed by Terra Mining Consultants and Stevens & Associates ("TMC/SA") in March 2009.
 A copy of the TMC/SA technical report entitled "Updated Technical Review of Bong Mieu Gold Project in Quang Nam Province, Vietnam", dated April, 2009 can be found in the Company's filings at www.sedar.com.
-Deposit notes and reserve impairments up to end of Q4 2011 are as noted below:
+Deposit notes and reserve impairments as at June 30, 2012 are as noted below: